Be A Man! (What Does That Mean?)

 "I do grandpa!" the little boy said

-"I know you can," he said in a voice so glad
+"I know you can," I said in a voice so glad

 "You know something son?
 You're a lot like your dad."